A Comprehensive Guide to Effective Phishing Training for Employees

 Understanding Phishing

-Before diving into training methods, it is essential to understand the different types of phishing attacks:
+Before diving into training methods, it is essential to define phishing scams and understand the different types:

 1. Email Phishing: The most common form, where attackers send emails that appear to be from reputable sources.